bediger4000/fair-coin-flipping/README.md

 The simulation always comes out lower than log<sub>2</sub>(n), even if you do many more than 10,000 iterations of rounds of coin flipping.
 I really don't know why.
-The simulation can "overshoot" (more rounds) as well as "undershoot" (fewer rounds than predicted), so it's not a systemic problem.
+The simulation can "overshoot" (more rounds than predicted) as well as "undershoot" (fewer rounds than predicted), so it's not a systemic problem.
 The only thing I can think of is that `rand.Intn(2)` is very slightly biased.